 Three of Lord Walder's trueborn daughters, presented to Robb at Edmure's wedding to Roslin.

-- Adaptation Name Change/Canon Foreigner: A combination of both tropes in play here.
-In the books, Lord Walder has no trueborn daughters with these names - there are Waldas among his bastard daughters, as well as his granddaughters and great-granddaughters, and Waldra is a derivative name, but nobody named Derwa appears in the books or even indices.
+- Adaptation Name Change: In the books, Lord Walder has no trueborn daughters with these names — there are Waldas among his bastard daughters, as well as his granddaughters and great-granddaughters, and Waldra is a similarly derivative name, but nobody named Derwa appears in the books or even indices.
 Of seven trueborn daughters in the books, the eldest three are married and the fourth is a maid of nearly thirty.
-Based on their relative age, these three appear to have replaced the books' Arwyn Frey - the sixth legitimate daughter of Walder and first child with Anna Farring, Anwyn is a year younger than Roslin and nearly ten years older than her trueborn sister Shirei.
+Based on their relative age, these three appear to have replaced the books' Arwyn Frey — the sixth legitimate daughter of Walder and first child with Anna Farring, Anwyn is a year younger than Roslin and nearly ten years older than her trueborn sister Shirei.
 Derwa, Waldra and Walda are in the right age range to be between Roslin and Shirei, regardless of whether their mother is intended to be Walder's 6th wife (Bethany Rosby) or his 7th (Anna Farring).

 - One-Shot Character: So far, they've only been seen in "The Rains of Castamere".